 Beverley van der Sluis

 Beverley van der Sluis lives in Highbury, Islington North.
-Beverley has been a member of the Institute of Chartered Accountants England and Wales for over 20 years and is currently Chief Executive of E*TRADE Securities Limited.
+Beverley is a member of the Institute of Chartered Accountants England and Wales and a Chartered Governance Professional.
+Following a 20 year career consisting of senior roles within Financial Services she now acts as the Head of Governance for an online ethical grocer, and is the Company Secretary of ShareGift, the Share Donation Charity.
 Her first association with the Centre was as a volunteer providing expertise during the establishment of its accounting systems.
 Beverley has been a Trustee since 2011.

 Edward Vargas Caceres